falconsmilie/phospy/tests/fixtures/r_reference/README.md

-# R reference fixtures
+# R Reference Fixtures

-This directory is reserved for CSV fixtures generated from the synthetic example dataset by real R/PhosR code.
+This directory contains CSV fixtures generated from the synthetic example dataset by real R/PhosR code.

+These files are used as stable reference outputs for the synthetic parity layer.
+They are most useful for deterministic preprocessing checks, site-matrix construction checks, and regression protection around the currently implemented downstream wrapper flow.

-Generate them from the repository root with:
+Generate the fixtures from the repository root with:

 ```bash
 Rscript scripts/generate_r_fixtures.R
 ```

-Or choose explicit paths:
+You can also choose explicit input and output paths:

 ```bash
 Rscript scripts/generate_r_fixtures.R \